Here is an updated online version of the 2013 white paper, “Flare Gas Measurement Using Thermal Mass Flow Meters,” by Bob Steinberg.

 Thermal mass flow meters measure gas flow based on the principle of convective heat transfer.
 Either insertion-style probes or inline flow bodies support two sensors in contact with the gas.
 The sensors are resistance temperature detectors (RTDs).
 The SAGE sensors consist of highly stable reference-grade precision-matched platinum windings clad in a protective 316 SS sheath for industrial environments.

 One of the sensors is heated by the circuitry and serves as the flow sensor, while a second RTD acts as a reference sensor and measures the gas temperature.
 The SAGE proprietary sensor drive circuitry maintains a constant overheating between the flow and reference sensors.
-As gas flows passed the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
+As gas flows past the heated sensor (flow sensor), molecules of the flowing gas transport heat away from this sensor, the sensor cools, and energy is lost.
 The circuit equilibrium is disturbed, and the temperature difference (ΔT) between the heated and reference sensors has changed.
 The circuit will replace the lost energy within one second by heating the flow sensor to restore the desired overheat temperature.

 The power required to maintain this overheat represents the mass flow signal.
 There is no need for external temperature or pressure devices.